mchav/dataframe/docs/exploratory_data_analysis_primer.md

 Just 29.0
 ```

+Note: the values are displayed with a `Just` because they are optional values.
+Trying to get the mean or median of a non-numeric column would return `Nothing`.

 ### Spread
 Spread is a measure of how away from the center we are still likely to find data values.
 There are three main measures of spread: variance, mean absolute deviation, standard deviation, and interquartile range.